-We do not allow members to delete our hosting backups, in short, because those backups are a part of our commitment to protecting your site.
+Note that we do not allow members to delete our hosting backups because those backups are a part of our commitment to protecting your site.
 Besides, there are much better ways to reduce your storage usage than deleting backups, as discussed below in Before You Upgrade.

 14.2.1 StagingLink to chapter 2